seba-0/subliminal/README.md

  * Subliminal package is updated version 2.0.5
  * Added option to enter username and password for suppliers that have that option
  * Directory browser doesn't work you have to enter paths manually i.e. /volume1/movies

+Zipped spk can be downloaded from Release page.